Optimal control of a bioreactor for biofuel production: Introduction

 The structure of the paper is the following.
-In Section~\ref{sec2} we recall the general model of a bioreactor and formulate the optimal control problem where the cost to be maximized is ethanol productivity of the bioreactor (i.e., a certain function of the total amount of ethanol produced at the final time.)
-In Section~\ref{secmainth} we state and prove the main result concerning optimal singular trajectories.
-In Section~\ref{secox} we discuss the role of oxygen as a control.
+In Section~\ref{sec2} we recall the general model of a bioreactor and formulate the optimal control problem where the cost to be maximized is ethanol productivity of the bioreactor.
+In Section~\ref{secmainth} we recall a classical first order necessary condition for optimal control problems.
+Then, we consider in Section~\ref{sinput} the single-input case and show that every optimal trajectory is bang-bang.
+In Section~\ref{minput} we deal with the general case of three feeding substrates and analyze possible singular arcs.
+Finally, in Section~\ref{conclu} we compare our results with the ideas in \cite{biofuels}.